 In the event that something happens during birth, traumatic or otherwise, I am very respectful of the space.
 I hold space in every birth for the unknown, I capture everything, and if in the end there was something captured that you don't want, its your story and you can choose to keep or not keep any photos delivered.
 I can also put especially sensitive moments into a separate folder for you to view when you are ready if you need time to process.

-In the event of trauma, or emergency situations, I capture until I am asked to stop.
+In the event of trauma, or emergency situations, I capture until I am asked to stop, or if I feel there is a moment that requires delicacy I may choose to stop.
 Even the hardest moments, can become fond memories, and I do not discriminate or refuse to tell a story the way it unfolds.
 If I am asked to stop photographing by the staff, or the mother, I will of course respect that fully.